 You and your family will be considered if your total income is within the area median income for Orange County as set by the United States Department of Housing and Urban Development (HUD).
 The income eligibility criteria vary based on family size and are updated annually.
 For 2022, the allowable range of total income is represented in the chart below:

-A prospective homeowner partner must be able pass a background and credit check and demonstrate credit worthiness in accordance with West Orange Habitat requirements.
+A prospective homeowner partner must be able pass a background and credit check and demonstrate credit worthiness (no more than $2000 in collections - not counting medical debt) in accordance with West Orange Habitat requirements.